Protected Work

 The challenge

-Healthcare field reps work in clinics, hospitals, and offices — short windows of time, complex information, constant context-switching.
-Their tools have historically been built for desks, not for them.
+Healthcare field reps work in clinics, hospitals, and offices.
+Short windows of time, complex information, constant context-switching.
+Their tools have historically been built for desks, not for the people actually using them in the field.

-Collaborating with a healthcare company, we set out to design a tailored iPad experience that gave the field team a tool actually shaped around how they work: portable, glanceable, fast to navigate between accounts, and credible enough to be pulled out in front of a clinician without explanation.
+Working with a healthcare company, we set out to design a tailored iPad experience that gave the field team a tool actually shaped around how they work: portable, glanceable, fast to navigate between accounts, and credible enough to pull out in front of a clinician without any explanation needed.
+Every person on that team deserved a tool that worked as hard as they did.

 The brief wasn't just "make a tablet version of the desktop tool."
-It was: design what these reps would have asked for, if they'd ever been asked.
+It was: design what these reps would have asked for, if anyone had ever thought to ask them.
+We asked.
+Then we went on ride-alongs to see for ourselves.
+That research was the foundation of everything that followed.

 How I approached it

-The work hinged on contextual research — understanding the *moment* a rep would actually use this thing.
+The work hinged on contextual research.
+We needed to understand the actual moment a rep would use this thing.

 01 · Research